-As most black powder rifle shooters know, if the bore is not cleaned between shots, one of the steps necessary to maintain shot-to-shot accuracy is injecting moisture into the bore to keep the powder and lube fouling soft.
-Hard fouling will deform the relatively soft cast bullet, resulting in a loss of accuracy.
+It doesn’t take long for a black powder rifle shooters to realize that if hard fouling builds up in the throat or bore, accuracy quickly suffers.
+Therefore, if not wiping between shots, somehow moisture must be injected into the bore to keep the fouling soft.
 When exhaling, the human breath holds a good bit of moisture.
-Although simply blowing down the bore from the muzzle may help, it’s not sufficient for most conditions and is not a technique that’s compatible with prone BPCR silhouette competition.
+Simply blowing down the bore from the muzzle may help, a common practice of 19th century hunters, but it’s not sufficient for most conditions and is not a technique that’s compatible with prone BPCR silhouette competition.
 It’s much easier and quicker to insert a “blow tube” into the open breech end of the barrel after the spent case has been extracted.

-Although a couple of commercial suppliers manufacture blow tubes for various common calibers, Montana Vintage Arms and Buffalo Arms being the most well known, making one yourself is relatively simple and may be the only solution if you’re shooting a less common cartridge.
-But prior to discussing the construction steps, some words of caution are necessary concerning the possibility of getting too much moisture on the chamber walls.
-Before constructing a blow tube I suggest you read the article titled: Case Stretching & Separating in Black Powder Cartridge Rifles.
-Following is a photo from Montana Vintage Arms displaying a selection of their blow tubes.
+A couple of commercial suppliers manufacture blow tubes for various common calibers, Montana Vintage Arms and Buffalo Arms being the most well known.
+But making one is relatively simple and may be the only solution if you’re shooting a less common cartridge.
+Below is a Montana Vintage Arms photo displaying a selection of their blow tubes.
 Since the anodized aluminum inserts are machined to minimum dimensions to slide into most chambers for a specific cartridge, the O-rings stop air flow and moisture from blowing back past the end of the tube into the chamber.
+Locating the rings close to the tip is not critical since the air flow is completely stopped.

-So now, with the understanding that the goal is to inject moisture into the long hot bore while minimizing the amount that collects on the chamber walls, let’s make a blow tube.
-To construct the most common style of blow tube, you’ll need a standard cartridge case, clear plastic tubing and a nipple of some type to slip the tubing over.
-To maximize air flow, go with the largest diameter nipple that will fit.
+Blow Tube Construction: To construct the most common style of blow tube you’ll need a standard cartridge case, clear plastic tubing and a nipple of some type to slip the tubing over.
+To maximize air flow go with the largest diameter nipple that will fit.
 The case should extend the full length of the chamber, certainly not shorter than the case length of the cartridges being shot in the rifle.
-To match the chamber dimensions as close as possible, the case should be “fire formed” in the rifle being shot and not resized.
+To match the chamber dimensions as close as possible the case should be “fire-formed” in the rifle being shot and not resized.
 Even better, since the brass will shrink slightly in diameter after fire-forming, use a neck expander to slightly flare or “bell” the mouth until the case just barely but easily slips fully into the chamber.

 The next step of drilling out the primer hole is likely the most challenging of all.
 It can get a little “tricky” trying to hold or clamp the case without deforming it while enlarging the primer hole.
-I used a wooden dowel, which was inserted into the case for the 1st blow tube I made.
+I used a wooden dowel inserted into the case for the 1st blow tube I made.
 The dowel was quickly formed by hand on a vertical belt sander.
-For subsequent blow tubes I held the case in one of those hammer-type impact bullet pullers; wrapping a thin folded piece of fine sand paper around the case just in front of the base helped to hold the case from rotating as I drilled out the primer hole.
+For subsequent blow tubes I held the case in one of those hammer-type impact bullet pullers; wrapping a thin folded piece of fine sand paper around the case just in front of the base helped to hold the case from rotating as the primer hole was enlarged.
 No doubt there are other innovative methods to hold the case.
-When drilling out the primer hole, start with a small diameter drill and work up in small increments to the largest diameter.
+When drilling out the primer hole, start with a small diameter drill and work up in small increments to the largest diameter required.

-Once the primer pocket hole is enlarged, some shooters have inserted and soldered in place a brass hose splicer as the tubing nipple.
+Once the primer pocket hole is enlarged, some shooters insert and soldered in place a common brass yard hose splicer as the tubing nipple.
 A more elegant solution is to drill and tap the hole to fit the tapered threads of a 1/8” copper or brass pipe nipple that has been cut in half (see photo below).
 One advantage of using a screw-in short pipe nipple is you can take it apart and resize the case if it gets damaged.
 If it does get damaged, since fire forming is no longer an option, use the alternative trial and error case forming method mentioned earlier.
 I may use this construction method for future blow tubes due to the advantage of being able to easily repair a bent tube.
 It also allows for easy cleaning by unscrewing both parts and tossing them into the cleaning media when cleaning cases.
-Following are a couple of photos of a threaded case and nipple ready for some clear plastic tubing.
-I “stole” the photos from Jim Kidwell who posted the idea on the Shiloh Rifle forum.
+The photo below displays a threaded case and nipple ready for some clear plastic tubing.

-In closing, I should mention that some shooters apply the “KISS” (Keep it simple, Stupid!) principal and never go to the trouble of making a blow tube with a cartridge case.
-They just cut off a piece of surgical or plastic tubing and shove one end into the rifle chamber.
+In closing, I should mention that some shooters apply the “KISS” (Keep It Simple, Stupid!) principal and never go to the trouble of making a blow tube with a cartridge case.
+They just cut off a piece of clear tubing of the appropriate diameter and shove one end into the rifle chamber.
 If the tubing is the correct diameter and the end is cut square, it should create a seal when the end contacts the transition step from the chamber to the throat or bore.
 In fact, this simple approach should work as well or even better than making a blow tube with a brass case or aluminum insert.